Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Minimal gates and tube of typical trajectories

 Note that $\bold 1\in\mathscr D_{\text{neg}}^+$.
 For any $\sigma\in\mathscr D_{\text{neg}}$, we remark that $\sigma$ has $\ell^*(\ell^*-1)+1$ spins different from $1$ and they may have all the same spin value and may belong to one or more clusters, see Figure \ref{figureDnegexample}.

 A \textit{two dimensional polyomino} on $\mathbb{Z}^2$ is a finite union of unit squares.
-The area of a polyomino is the number of its unit squares, while its perimeter is the cardinality of its boundary, namely, the number of unit edges of the dual lattice which intersect only one of the unit squares of the polyomino itself.
-Thus, the perimeter is the number of interfaces on $\mathbb Z^2$ between the sites inside the polyomino and those outside.
+The area of a polyomino is the number of its unit squares, while its perimeter is the cardinality of its boundary, namely, the number of interfaces on $\mathbb Z^2$ between the sites inside the polyomino and those outside.
 The polyominoes with minimal perimeter among those with the same area are said to be \textit{minimal polyominoes}.

-\begin{lemma} If the external magnetic field is negative, then the minimum of the energy in $\mathscr D_{\emph{neg}}$ is achieved by those configurations in which all the spins are equal to $1$ except those, which have the same value $t\in\{2,\dots,q\}$, in a unique cluster of perimeter $4\ell^*$.
+\begin{lemma} If the external magnetic field is negative, then the minimum of the energy in $\mathscr D_{\emph{neg}}$ is achieved by those configurations in which all the spins are equal to $1$ except those, which have the same value $t\neq 1$, in a unique cluster of perimeter $4\ell^*$.
 More precisely,

 where